 The reception of Schmidt has been minimally about those elements, and mainly focused on his “etym theory,” so I will begin there.

 First, however, I should probably say what I’ve read: Nobodaddy’s Children and most of Evening Edged in Gold, some essays, and parts, including Book I, of Bottom’s Dream.
 I have German and English editions for both of the large novels.
+In Bottom’s Dream, I’ve read Books I and VII in detail, several times each, and sampled the others.
 I compare back and forth, but I read in English.
 So these comments should be taken for what they are: the result of a fairly, but by no means exhaustively, dedicated encounter with a much larger body of work.

 The etym theory